IshanMehta115/Applied-Cryptography/Assignment-1/Traid-AE/README.md

 ### Encryption

-The encryption function should take the following inputs:
+The encryption function takes the following inputs:
 - A key `K`.
 - A nonce `N`.
 - A message `M`.